Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Topologically Corrected General Relativity

 Equation~\eqref{eq::ModE1} can be rewritten as

 which highlights more explicitly the difference with general relativity: the metric Ricci tensor is replaced by the difference between this tensor and the reference Ricci tensor.
-The action~\eqref{eq_action} also implies that the additional term $\Top_{\alpha\beta}$ in the Einstein equation is conserved:
+The action~\eqref{eq_action} also implies that the additional term $\Top_{\alpha\beta}$ in equation~\eqref{eq::ModE1}, compared to the Einstein equation, is conserved {(assuming the matter Lagrangian is independent of $\bar\nabla$)} \citep{2024_Vigneron}:

-This is obtained by varying the action with respect to $\bar{\T\nabla}$, assuming the field equation~\eqref{eq:biCoEq} to hold.
 Equation~\eqref{eq:biCoCond}, called the \textit{bi-connection condition}, constraints the additional (diffeomorphism) degrees of freedom, compared to general relativity, coming from the introduction of the reference connection.
 It does not constrain this connection, but only how it is related to the physical connection.\saut

-As presented in the previous section, if a Euclidean spatial topology is chosen, then $\bar R_{\mu\nu} = 0$, implying that equation~\eqref{eq:biCoEq} becomes the standard Einstein equation and that equation~\eqref{eq:biCoCond} becomes trivial.
-Therefore, GR and {\MyTheory} coincide for this class of topology, and differ for any other type of topology.\saut
+As presented in the previous section, if a Euclidean spatial topology is chosen, then $\bar R_{\mu\nu} = 0$, implying that equation~\eqref{eq:biCoEq} becomes the standard Einstein equation and that equation~\eqref{eq:biCoCond} becomes trivial. {\it Therefore, GR and {\MyTheory} coincide for this class of topology, and differ for any other type of topology.}\saut

 Equations~\eqref{eq:biCoEq}--\eqref{eq:biCoCond} are equivalent to the ones of the bi-connection theory proposed by \citet{1980_Rosen}.
 The only difference (but a fundamental one) is the choice and motivation for the reference connection: Rosen chose a reference connection related to a de Sitter metric in order to remove singularities from general relativity, while in our case, the reference connection is topology dependent as it is related to the universal cover of the spacetime {manifold}~$\CM$.
-Currently, the main reason for considering {\MyTheory} with the above choice of reference connection is to have a theory admitting a non-relativistic limit in any topology, something not possible with general relativity \citep{2023_Vigneron}.\saut
+Currently, the main reason for considering {\MyTheory} with the above choice of reference connection is to have a theory admitting a non-relativistic limit in any topology, something not possible with general relativity. {We direct the reader to Section~4.3 in~\citep{2024_Vigneron} for a detailed argumentation.
+Additionally, the well-posedness of inflation for any background curvature recently came as a second motivation for this theory \citep{2024_Vigneron_et_al_b}.}\saut